mihirp161/dotMate/README.md

 Getting Started
 ---------------
-1) Please read bullet Navigation at the bottom first.
+1) Please read "Navigation" module towards the bottom first.

 2) When using a compiler:
     (a) Open a new project, upload the header files in the Header